Nguenda/Responsible-Machine-Learning/README.md

 ### Factors

-Analyzing the model's performance across a variety of relevant factors.
+The model's performance was analyzed across a variety of relevant factors.

 * **Relevant factors:**